 Swift-Tuttle is often described as “the most dangerous object in the Universe”.
 All Earth-crossers pose a theoretical risk to the Earth, in that our planet might eventually find itself in the same place, at the same time, as any comet in an orbit that intersects ours, but it’s a very big solar system, and the odds of this happening are generally vanishingly small.
 Swift-Tuttle is different.
 It tends to cross our path at uncomfortably close proximity, and it’s so big, at 26 km across, and so fast, whipping by at relative speeds calculated to peak at something between about 40-60 km per second, over 150,000-216,000 km per hour, that were it ever to strike us it would surely cause a global extinction event the like of which we haven’t seen since a similar object wiped out the Dinosaurs 66 million years ago.
 The relevant Wikipedia article asserts that Swift-Tuttle would hit the Earth with 27 times the energy of the impact that we think ended the Cretaceous Period:

-The exact trajectories of comets, which are basically great balls of ice mixed with rocks, are notoriously difficult to predict.
+The exact trajectories of long period comets, which are basically great balls of ice mixed with rocks, are notoriously difficult to predict.
 Not only are they observed infrequently, forcing astronomers to scour historical accounts to try to piece the evidence together, but their paths are affected by the tremendous energy of the Sun, which pounds them with the particles of the Solar Wind and causes them to both heat and erode, spewing out particulates and geysers of gas at velocities that can produce enough thrust to cause their courses to alter.
 This is why comets have “tails”, which don’t always trail the objects, but point away from the Sun regardless of the direction of travel.

 It’s thus impossible to be absolutely sure how close Swift-Tuttle will be coming to us during its next few orbits.
 It was reckoned a few years ago that it might actually hit us as early as a century from now, in 2126, but subsequent recalculations provide assurance that we’ll make it through that year’s close encounter unscathed.
 Current projections have us living safely for at least another few thousand years.